SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

+It is a `dict` including several keys like `loss_aux` and `loss_cls`, which is designed for distinguishing the loss config utilized in head or auxiliary head.
-where `type` denotes the objective function you want to adopt.
+The value corresponding to each key is also a `dict` and in this `dict`, `key` denotes the objective function type you want to adopt and the corresponding value denotes the arguments for instancing this objective function.

+In the example of loss config above, `SEGMENTOR_CFG['losses']['loss_cls']` is used to build losses in head and `SEGMENTOR_CFG['losses']['loss_aux']` is used to build losses in auxiliary head.
+`CrossEntropyLoss` represents the objective function type you want to adopt and `{'scale_factor': 1.0, 'ignore_index': 255, 'reduction': 'mean'}` contains the arguments for instancing the `CrossEntropyLoss`.

 Now, SSSegmentation supports the following loss types,

 ```python
 REGISTERED_MODULES = {